Robust Unsupervised Multi-task and Transfer Learning on Gaussian Mixture Models: Introduction

 where $\pi$ is a permutation function, $Y^{\textup{new}}$ is the label of a future observation $Z^{\textup{new}}$, and the probability is taken w.r.t. the joint distribution of $(Z^{\textup{new}}, Y^{\textup{new}})$ based on parameters $w$, $\bmu_1$, $\bmu_2$ and $\bSigma$.
 Here the error is calculated up to a permutation due to the lack of label information.
 It is clear that in the ideal case where the parameters are known, $\mC(\cdot)$ in \eqref{eq: bayes lda intro section} achieves the optimal mis-clustering error.
+Multi-cluster Gaussian mixture models with $R \geq 3$ components can be described in a similar way.
+To maintain simplicity and highlight key intuitions, we focus on binary GMMs in the main text, while a detailed analysis of the multi-cluster scenario is presented in Section S.2 of the supplementary materials.